Abingdon-on-Thames: Culture and folklore

-The centre of town and the whole of Ock Street (half a mile) are closed every October for two days for the Ock Street Michaelmas Fair, once a hiring fair but now maybe Britain's longest and narrowest funfair.
-The much smaller Runaway Fair, the following Monday, was traditionally for workers who were unsatisfied with their employment after the first week.
+Every October, the Abingdon Michaelmas Fair is held.
+Extending to the length of a mile, the fair is thought to be the longest and oldest street fair in Europe.
+It runs through the Market Place, High Street, and Ock Street.
+The fair was originally a hiring fair, designed to allow farmworkers from rural areas to find work in the town following the Black Death in 1348/9.
+The fair, previously run on the first Monday and Tuesday before 11 October each year, had its dates extended in 2024 to also run one day earlier, from the Sunday to the Tuesday.
+The much smaller Runaway Fair is run the Monday following the Michaelmas Fair, and was traditionally for workers who were unsatisfied with their employment after the first week, and sought to "run away" and return to the town to find better job opportunities.
 Abingdon has a very old and still active Morris dancing tradition, passed on since before the folk dance and song revivals in the 19th century.
-Every year a Mayor of Ock Street is elected by the inhabitants of Ock Street; he then parades through the town preceded by the famous Horns of Ock Street, a symbol of Abingdon's Morris Dance troupe.
+Every year a mayor of Ock Street is elected by the inhabitants of Ock Street; he then parades through the town preceded by the famous Horns of Ock Street, a symbol of Abingdon's Morris Dance troupe.

-The Friends of Abingdon's Unicorn Theatre, housed in the old Abbey buildings, is the site of first productions of many stage adaptations of Terry Pratchett's Discworld novels, by Stephen Briggs.
+The Friends of Abingdon's Unicorn Theatre, housed in the old Abbey buildings, is the site of first productions of many stage adaptations of Terry Pratchett's Discworld novels by Stephen Briggs.
 Old Speckled Hen ale was originally brewed by Morland's of Abingdon to commemorate the MG factory in the town.
 It continues to be brewed by Greene King along with several complementary beers.
 The rock band Radiohead formed at Abingdon School in 1985.